saviorab1/fcj-leftover/content/2-MFA-Setup-For-AWS-User-(root)/_index.md

    ### Frontend and Backend

-1. Install the libraries necessary using npm inside the local repository for AWS Amplify and update the following files:
+1. Install the libraries necessary using npm inside the local repository for AWS Amplify and update the following files:l-2-ways)
    - src/index.css (For Frontend)
    - src/App.css (For Frontend)
    - src/main.tsx (For UI)